Food and Drink

 - viewing the relevant food vacancies on Jobs.ac.uk will give you an idea of the various research organisations and departments

-Knowledge Transfer Partnership (KTP) is a scheme where graduates work with an academic or research organisation to support a UK business on a specific project focused on innovation for 12 – 36 months, Innovate UK list vacancies and have a ‘landscape map’ showing funders, innovation centres, networks and research & training programmes.
+Knowledge Transfer Partnership (KTP) is a scheme where graduates work with an academic or research organisation to support a UK business on a specific project focused on innovation for 12 – 36 months.
+Innovate UK list vacancies and have further news and information on their website

 This includes managing pubs, clubs, restaurants and bars.
 While the hours are long and pay potentially not as high initially as other areas, there are opportunities to progress quite quickly, including working towards running your own business.